|

 Their Vedic religion was the precursor of Hinduism, and

 their rigid division of labour an early caste system.
+In 327 BC Alexander the Great came over

 the Hindu Kush to finish off the remnants of the defeated